I am a senior Consultant Orthopaedic Surgeon based in Cambridge, England.

 Teaching, Education and Research

 The Cambridge Knee Clinic hosts teaching seminars for doctors and physiotherapists.
-The Orthopaedic and Sports Medicine Study Day is held in Cambridge in October in alternate years.
+The Orthopaedic and Sports Medicine Study Day has been held in Cambridge in October in alternate years.
 I continue to periodically teach trainee orthopaedic surgeons on the East Anglian Orthopaedic Rotation.

 In addition to my orthopaedic clinical work, I teach Anatomy.

 I am Senior Demonstrator in Anatomy at The University of Cambridge and Supervisor in Anatomy at Trinity Hall.
 My remit includes learning and teaching anatomy and embryology to undergraduates and surgical trainees.

 At The Department of Physiology, Development and Neuroscience, at Cambridge University, I undertake and supervise research projects for third year undergraduates.

 I am on the Specialist Register of the General Medical Council (No. 3352054) and I undergo annual appraisal and regular revalidation.
 I am also a member of the British Association for Surgery of the Knee (BASK), the British Orthopaedic Association (BOA) and The Girdlestone Orthopaedic Society (Oxford).

-In addition, I am a reviewer for publications submitted to The Bone and Joint Journal and an assessor for Fellowship applications sent to The Royal College of Surgeons of England.
-A compilation of some of the published work I have helped with is attached.
+In addition, I have served as a reviewer for publications submitted to The Bone and Joint Journal and an assessor for Fellowship applications sent to The Royal College of Surgeons of England.
+A compilation of some of the published work I have contributed to is attached.

-I am Cambridge Secretary of the Cambridge Medical Graduates’ Society.
+I am a former Cambridge Secretary of the Cambridge Medical Graduates’ Society.

 L.M.S.S.A.
 (London) 1988